 Phantom Fine Art Lighting Projectors

 Phantom Contour Projectors feature ideal optics and photometric data for your fine art lighting needs.
-These projectors feature halogen light fixtures and produce a very unique quality of luminance called “the lighted from within effect.”
+These projectors feature LED light engines, specialized optics that produce a very unique quality of luminance called “the lighted from within effect.”
 Phantom fine are lighting projectors are easy to install and extremely versatile, because of their small, compact size and no exposed wiring.

-This fine art illumination device incorporates a parabolic aluminized reflector or PAR (MR-16) 75-watt halogen based lamp in its design.
-These lamps were originally used for the fiber optic industry, where detailed light focusing is required.
-The typical rated life of this lamp is around 4000 hours, giving the enthusiast of exquisite paintings plenty of time to enjoy their precious piece, before having to replace the bulb.
-The SM or surface mount series is the ideal choice for any type of fine art lighting.
+This fine art illumination device incorporates a concentric parabolic reflector with 3000K Cree LED chip in its design.
+The typical rated life of this LED fixture is around 30,000+ hours, giving the enthusiast of exquisite paintings plenty of time to enjoy their precious piece, before having to perform service.
+The SM or surface mount projector series is the ideal choice for any type of fine art lighting.
 This adjustable projector has a sleek design, which is unobtrusive and perfect for accenting brush stroke details, along with other vital elements of your paintings.
 The design of Phantom projector fixtures will ensure that your frames are pampered, so they are not damaged.

-Call a Phantom Agent for more information on all of these options.
-We invite you to call toll free 800-863-1184 to request literature online or visit our lighting blog to learn more about Phantom custom low voltage lighting products.
+We invite you to call us toll free 800-863-1184 to request literature online or visit our lighting resources to learn more about Phantom custom low voltage lighting products.
+Your local Phantom lighting sales agent can also assist you with information on all of custom lighting products.

-Our lighting manufacturing facility is located in Houston, Texas with professional lighting sales agents located throughout the United States that enable us to service all of Canada, Mexico, Central America, South America and the United States including Washington DC, Nashville Tennessee, Las Vegas Nevada.
+Our lighting manufacturing facility is located in Houston, Texas with professional lighting sales agents located throughout the United States that enable us to service all of Canada, Mexico and the United States including Washington DC, Nashville Tennessee, Las Vegas Nevada.
 Portland Oregon, Oklahoma City Oklahoma, Tucson Arizona, Los Angeles California, Atlanta Georgia, Dallas Texas and Sacramento California.